forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * Regularly consulted information sources are listed in [resources](#resources).
 Frequently consulted are the resources from Ukraine, Russia, Switzerland and UK.

 * It is attempted to write always *factual & respectful & avoiding confrontation*, especially as this writing is public.
-     > On the page on coronaviruses, sometimes the writing was heated and confrontational (written when stressed and/or influenced by the heated atmosphere) which was bad mistake and [possibly] even counterproductive.
+     > On the page on coronaviruses, sometimes the writing was emotional and/or even confrontational (written when stressed and/or influenced by the heated atmosphere) which was bad mistake and [possibly] even counterproductive.
 Sorry.

 * Likely/near sure: Mistakes happen here and not all content is up to the task.